 - The statistics for the hitters and pitchers are saved after every season simulation.

-- After the simulations are complete, I send the participants a file containing the final combined statistics for all the simulations.
+- After the simulations are complete, I send the participants a comprehensive excel file containing the combined player and team statistics for all the simulations.

 SIM AUCTION POWER RATING